UPDATED for 2019-20 Season

 Blessed, a fabulously decorated artist’s guesthouse, is just a bit further along followed by the deceptively large Garden of Joy Resort, complete with its own bakery and vehicle hire.
 Around a few more twists and turns and just past Suan Wirote restaurant, you can swing into Baan Talay Thai, a closely packed mix of private houses and holiday rent villas, many with pools, which is located down on the seafront.

 Dan Mai – Koh Chang East Coast

-After passing the large tracts of newly cleared land, perhaps in readiness for a new resort, the main road now heads straight down the coast towards Dan Mai, the administrative capital of Koh Chang.
+After passing the large tracts of newly cleared land, the main road now heads straight down the coast towards Dan Mai, the administrative capital of Koh Chang.

 Along the way, the tiny 2L Hostel sits on one side, while opposite, a small winding street snakes down through the rubber trees to another new development, as yet unopened – this one consisting of double storey houses with a feature swimming pool, all hidden away behind the wall.

-Around the next corner, Siriporn Resort has 3 bungalows as a side-business to the orange private house down by the ocean, quickly followed by an excellent somtam restaurant and the Thai guesthouse Koh Chang Fuengfah, both on the other side.
+Around the next corner, Siriporn Resort offers 4 bungalows down by the ocean, quickly followed by an excellent somtam restaurant and the Thai guesthouse Koh Chang Fuengfah, both on the other side.
 A final hill brings you to the back entrance to Dan Mai village which is signed for the Chinese temple and then onto Koh Chang’s public hospital.
 Next door behind the fishing tackle shop, The Elysian Pearl, a resort of bungalows, pool and hotel rooms has now closed due to its Swedish owner being extradited to America for an alleged financial scam and money laundering.